KameronFreeman/GraphingCalculator/notprogram/docs/software_requirements_specification.md

 4. Menu
     1. User must be able to press buttons on the menu screen to access different parts of the code.
 5. Calculus
-    1. User shall input a function into a textbox
+    1. User shall input a function into a text-box.
-    2. User shall selct a calculus option (ex: 1st derivative, nth derivative...to be determined)
+    2. User shall select a calculus option (ex: 1st derivative, nth derivative...to be determined).
-    3. User shall be able to click on calculus option in menu to go to calculus calculator
+    3. User shall be able to click on calculus option in menu to go to calculus calculator.

 # Non-Functional Requirements